 - It is more energy efficient.

-- It has got hardware of certain video codex of encoding and decoding.
+- This processor has got hardware of certain video codex of encoding and decoding.

 - It has got a slightly faster clock speed.

 In terms of lightweight gaming, the HD 620 will let you play some of them.
 You can play CS:GO and Overwatch at low settings at 160 FPS and 45 FPS respectively.
 The fan noises a lot.
 Even if you are doing light tasks then also it turns on pretty often.
 But, under load the fan noise is relatively quiet for a Core i7 processor.
 As it has just one fan, so the temperature inside is pretty hot.
 A normal user will not notice these things.
 Due to high temperature there is significant CPU throttling.
 Now, it is difficult to cool down an i5 or i7 in this thin laptop.
 So, you have to throttle down the CPU.